nardib/TextAdventure/README.md

 #### Memento

-We used memento design pattern to implement the undo functionality in Game class.
-We used an inner class inside Game called GameMemento, which takes a snapshot of the state of the game manking a copy of every object relevant for the state of the game: in this way is easy to implement a list of all the snapshots, and every time the game insert "undo" (or "back") as input, it change the state of the game to previous one, removing it form the list.
-The list is make in order to be able to go back several time.
+Memento design pattern is used to implement the `undo` function in Game class.
+There is an inner class inside Game called GameMemento, which takes a snapshot of the state of the game manking a copy of every object relevant for the state of the game: in this way is easy to implement a stack of all the snapshots, and every time the game insert `undo` (or `back`) as input, it changes the state of the game to previous one, removing it form the stack.
+The stack is made in order to be able to go back several time.

-#### Template Method Pattern

-The Item class is extended by other subclasses which define the characteristics for each single item.

 ### GRASP